The Evolution of Advertising: From 1971 to Present Days

 Banners, videos, and rich media

 The penetration of the Internet to households reduced the effectiveness of TV ads.
 Banner ads, video ads, and rich media flooded the market and hit the bar of spend counted in billions.
-If in 2013 the total spend for these formats was near $17,48, in 2018 it accounted for $42,64.
-Mobile channel reaps 21,73 Billion spends, while desktop stays at 9,12 Billion.
-Brands started to serve advertisement formats using programmatic advertising that individualizes impressions according to the target audience: geolocation, language, daytime, behavioral and demographic data.
+If in 2013, the total spend for these formats was near $17,48, in 2018, it accounted for $42,64.
+Mobile channel reaps 21,73 Billion spent, while desktop stays at 9,12 Billion.
+Brands started to serve advertisement formats using programmatic advertising that individualizes impressions according to the target audience: geolocation, language, daytime, behavioral, and demographic data.

 Push, rewarded, and playables

 In 2018 Google launched the Coalition for Better Ads to restrict certain ad types and dimensions that affect user experience.
 The ad blockers ban the rest.
 Realizing that large sums were thrown to the wind, brands were looking for ways to overcome ad blockers.
-That’s when rewarded ads, playable ads and push ads appeared.
+That’s when rewarded ads, playable ads, and push ads appeared.
 Due to interaction specifics, these formats are not getting blocked by ad blockers.
-A good example is push notification which appears in the form of the system alert.
-If the push ads were only previously used for system notifications, in 2018 their benefits served advertising purposes: higher engagement and opt-in rates, fraud-free environment, and seamless experience.
+A good example is a push notification, which appears in the form of a system alert.
+If the push ads were only previously used for system notifications, in 2018, their benefits served advertising purposes: higher engagement and opt-in rates, a fraud-free environment, and a seamless experience.
 Try them all in action on SmartyAds DSP.

 Various mobile screens and the difference in ad unit sizes make cross-channel advertising a new must-have in 2019.
-The speed of mobile advertising development indicates the new need to engage customers via interactive appeal, which push ads to do best in e-commerce, music, food and drink industries.
-Whereas, VR and AR advertising is yet to arrive.
+The speed of mobile advertising development indicates the new need to engage customers via interactive appeal, which pushes ads to do best in the e-commerce, music, food, and drink industries.
+Whereas VR and AR advertising is yet to arrive.

-In 2019 Programmatic ad spend has drastically increased ($98 billion (U.S) and will continue to do so in the future.
-However, brands start to acquire White Label and In-House platforms to guarantee transparency, privacy, openness, and safety of the chain at the very core.
+In 2019, Programmatic ad spending drastically increased ($98 billion (U.S) and will continue to do so in the future.
+However, brands have started to acquire White Label and In-House platforms to guarantee transparency, privacy, openness, and safety of the chain at the very core.

 Furthermore, advertising agencies and large corporations today are eager to grow their own competence, increase clarity for their clients, and obtain control over margins and commissions.
 Thus, it is expected that White Label Solutions and In-House programmatic solutions will make internal business processes more clear and media-trading outcomes more predictable.